-I keep a picture of Dr. King across from desk as I have since age 17.
+I keep a photograph of Dr. King across from my desk as I have since age 17.
 It grounds me.
-In this particular picture, a picture of Gandhi is on the wall behind Martin.
-A linage showing that we each stand on the other’s shoulders.
+In this particular photograph, a picture of Gandhi is on the wall behind Martin, a lineage showing that we each stand on the other’s shoulders.
 King learned of Gandhi from Bayard Rustin, a gay African American Quaker who later became the principal organizer of the March on Washington.
-Imagine being gay and out about it in 1963!
+Imagine being gay and out in 1963!

 Brother Martin, thank you for your example of stepping up despite the twists, despite the storms.
 More than ever, we need to do what you and countless others have done to conquer the darkness.
 I commit to stepping it up today, for Martin, yes, but mostly for being real within myself.